tc39/proposal-function-implementation-hiding/README.md

 This proposal seems less good than the others:

 * It is difficult to en-masse censor many functions.
-In particular, it is impossible to censor functions which are kept alive by a third-party library in one of its closures, without nontrivial source text modification.
+In particular, it is impossible to censor closed-over functions which are kept alive by a third-party library, without nontrivial source text modification of that library.
+So, this fails the "easy to censor third-party libraries you use" criterion.
 * Censorship is done at runtime, not at parse time, so the implementation needs to store the source text for some interval.

 Let's not do this.